phitrann/phitrann/README.md

 ## Bonjour 👋 I'm Tran Hoang Anh Phi

-I am currently a senior Data Science student at the **Ho Chi Minh City University of Science** and an AI Engineer at **Uniquify Inc.**
+I am currently a senior Data Science student at the **Ho Chi Minh City University of Science** and an AI Engineer at **Viettel High Tech**

 <div align="center">